prysmaticlabs/prysm/shared/p2p/adapter/tracer/README.md

 This will start the UI at `http://localhost:16686`

 ##### Using the Go tool
+Tracing is disabled by default, to enable, you can use the option `--enable-tracing`.

-Run the application using the `--pprof` option to enable pprof To collect traces for 5 seconds:
+Run the application using the `--pprof` option to enable pprof (for trace collection).

+To collect traces for 5 seconds:
 ```sh
 $ curl http://localhost:6060/debug/pprof/trace?seconds=5 -o trace.out